Dgarc359/synth-01/readme.md

 An experiment in some very very simple digital signal processing

-The goal of this project is to provide a currently undisclosed midi device with a sound module deployed onto an esp32 and outputting audio data
+The goal of this project is to provide a novation launchkey mini with a sound module deployed onto an esp32 and outputting audio data in order to have a portable sound module that can be reprogrammed on the fly

 # Key dependencies
 - Midir: programmatic interfacing with midi devices
 - sdl2: simple audio output solution

 # Short term roadmap
-- polyphonic synthesis

-# Long term Roadmap
 - Loadable onto esp32 (kind of awkward since that backdoor dropped)
 - Some kind of circuitry setup to take usb-c midi and output audio piped to a female 3.5 mm or 6mm audio jack

+# Long term Roadmap
 - MIDI thru on esp32 setup

 # References